michellem8/cse15l-lab-reports/lab-report-1-week-2.md

 - scp /Users/<user-name>/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys
 3. once you follow these steps you should be able to ssh or scp from client to server without entering your password.
 ![Image](SSH-key.png)

+*Optimizing Remote Running*

+(Copy the java file without having to use your password!)

+1. Follow the same steps as with the ssh key (above)
+> you most likely would not have to enter your password again if you already did the ssh keys step
+2. When the terminal prompts asks to "Enter file in which to save key (/Users/your username/.ssh/id_rsa):
+> Enter the path to the java file: /Users/your name/.ssh/WhereAmI
+3. When the terminal asks for the paraphrase press enter twice again (same as in ssh keys)
+4. Type ls in the ieng6 terminal and the java file should be there!

+![Image]

+**and thats its youre done!!**